How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in Louisiana?

-For month-to-month tenancies, Louisiana requires landlords to give 10 days written notice notice and tenants to give 10 days written notice notice.
+For month-to-month tenancies, Louisiana requires landlords to give 10 days notice and tenants to give 10 days notice.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 How does Louisiana's civil law tradition affect lease agreements?